Elland Road: Other sports venues on Elland Road

+Leeds Knights Ice Hockey team play at a Planet Ice venue to the south-west of the ground adjacent to where Elland Road passes under the Leeds-Wakefield railway line.

 Film and television

 Older parts of the stadium were used in the 2009 film The Damned United, which was centred on the 44-day reign of Brian Clough (played by Michael Sheen) at the club in 1974.
 Some shots of the 1974 Elland Road were shot at other locations to make the film look more in keeping with that era.

 Elland Road was used as a substitute for the old Wembley Stadium for scenes in the 2010 film The King's Speech, which was nominated for 12 Oscars, three of which were for its stars Colin Firth, Geoffrey Rush and Helena Bonham Carter.

 The ground was also featured in a 1975 episode of BBC sitcom Porridge, "Happy Release", in which prisoners Fletcher and Blanco gain revenge on a fellow prisoner, Norris, by giving him a fake treasure map before his release.
 The episode ends with Norris being arrested by the police after being found digging up a section of the Elland Road pitch in the middle of the night; the scenes were actually filmed at QPR's Loftus Road ground.